typescript-package/data/README.md

 ### Locked

 Combines the features of `freeze`, but extends immutability to nested structures(deep immutability).
-Locking(deep freeze) an object prevents changing any properties at any level, including properties within nested objects.
+Locking(deep) an object prevents changing any properties at any level, including properties within nested objects.

 ## Contributing